open-mmlab/mmdetection/docs/get_started.md

 ## Verification

-To verify whether MMDetection and the required environment are installed correctly, we can run sample Python code to initialize a detector and run inference a demo image:
+To verify whether MMDetection is installed correctly, we can run the following sample code to initialize a detector and inference a demo image.

 ```python
 from mmdet.apis import init_detector, inference_detector